 Lightroom (Classic) | Version 6 (or newer) |

-Hard disk | 375 MB of free hard disk space for the base installation and additional memory for image signatures.
-For example, an Adobe Lightroom catalog of 100,000 images requires about another 800 MB of additional memory. |
+Storage | 375 MB available HD space for basic installation and further HD space for storage of image feature data, e.g. an Adobe Lightroom Catalogue of 100000 images requires about 800 MB of additional HD space. |

 Excire Analytics is an innovative extension for Excire Foto that provides valuable insights into your photographic work.